-Based on the toxicology evaluation in a 14-day repeat-dose study in cynomolgus monkeys, the NOAEL was determined to be 300 mg/kg (Section 1.2.1.2).
-Applying a safety factor of 10, the maximum recommended starting dose (MRSD) is estimated as 30 mg/kg (body-weight based) (FDA CDER 2005).
+Based on the above discussion, a safety factor of 10 was considered appropriate for the maximum recommended starting dose (MRSD) estimated as 30 mg/kg (body-weight based) (FDA CDER 2005).
 The proposed starting dose level of 10 mg/kg is 3 times lower than the MRSD.

-In addition, based on the AUC from time zero to infinity (AUCinf) and $C{max}$ after the second dose at 300 mg/kg (ie, NOAEL in the toxicity study) in cynomolgus monkeys, the projected safety margins at the proposed starting dose of 10 mg/kg are 15.1 and 33.2, respectively (Table 2), which reflects favorably on the safety profile of BGB-DXP593.
+In addition, based on the AUC from time zero to 168 hours (AUC{0-168h}) and C{max} after the second dose at 300 mg/kg in cynomolgus monkeys (ie, NOAEL in the toxicity study), the projected safety margins at the proposed starting dose of 10 mg/kg are 22.2 and 47.2, respectively (Table 2), which reflects favorably on the safety profile of BGB-DXP604.

-Please refer to the BGB-DXP593 Investigator's Brochure for more detailed information on projected human concentrations.
+Please refer to the BGB-DXP604 Investigator's Brochure for more detailed information on projected human concentrations.